jimishol/cholidean-harmony-structure/README.md

 🔧 Future Improvement

 * **Windows Port for Direct Parsing**
-  Bring the `midiport` backend’s ALSA-sniff and FluidSynth’s in-memory STDOUT parsing to Windows via WinMM or WASAPI.
+   Windows MIDI direct parsing Listens to MIDI devices via WinMM (or WASAPI loopback for audio), pushes raw events into the Love2D thread channel "midi_events", and bypasses FluidSynth stdout entirely.

 _For a deep dive into the asset pipeline, see [FOR_DEVELOPERS](asset_pipeline/FOR_DEVELOPERS.md)._